terragady/final-project/README.md

 For out final project we have developed a Monopoly game.
 This README will outline the key functionality and usage.
 The app is deployed here: [https://monopoly-websockets.herokuapp.com/](https://monopoly-websockets.herokuapp.com/)

+When playing, everything that happens gets logged to the log / chat.
+Pay close attention to this!

 ## The technology
 The app is built using React and Express.
 Front-end <-> Back-end communication is done with WebSockets using socket.io as a framework.
 State changes are handled serverside, then pushed to all connected clients in order to facilitate real-time change and ensure that the view is the same for all clients.